 As discussed in more detail below, Ross proposes the frame of reference for interpreting Genesis 1:1 is from “the heavens” that make up “the entire physical universe to the surface of planet Earth.”
 [Hugh Ross, The Genesis Question, 2nd.
 Ed., pg.
 19 (2001)]

-However, beginning in Genesis 1:2, the frame of reference shifts and from that point forward, Genesis 1 is to be interpreted from the vantage point of an observer on the surface of the earth where the Spirit of God was “hovering.”
+However, beginning in Genesis 1:2, the frame of reference shifts.
+From that point forward, Genesis 1 is to be interpreted from the vantage point of an observer on the surface of the earth where the Spirit of God was “hovering” (Gen. 1:2)

 In Ross’ view, Genesis 1 does not purport to record every act of God’s creation.